Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle

-According to previous analytical results for viruses in bulk \cite{Kanso, Moreno}, the rotational diffusivity decreases monotonically with increasing peplomer concentration on the surface of the virus, where the dynamics is driven purely by random thermal motion.
-In contrast, for a virus confined in a restricted environment, this behavior is observed only when oscillatory shear flow dominates over thermal motion.
-These results indicate that, under oscillatory forcing, the coupling between surface anisotropy and confinement plays a central role in shaping the effective rotational dynamics of the virus.
+According to previous analytical results for viruses in bulk \cite{Kanso, Moreno}, the rotational diffusivity decreases monotonically with increasing peplomer concentration, in a regime where the dynamics is governed by thermal fluctuations.
+In contrast, for a virus confined in a restricted environment, a similar decreasing trend is observed at both high and low Péclet numbers.
+These results suggest that, under oscillatory forcing, the interplay between surface anisotropy and confinement contributes significantly to shaping the effective rotational dynamics of the virus.

-To investigate how the spatial arrangement of spike proteins around the virus influences its rotational dynamics, we have performed DPD simulations of our virus model with $N_s=30$ peplomers using two configurations, that is, a symmetric configuration where the spacing between peplomers is uniform, together with the experimentally observed distribution reported by Yu et al. \cite{Yu}.
+Additional to the confinement and peplomers size effect on the rotational diffussion, we have investigated how the spatial arrangement of spike proteins around the virus influences its rotational dynamics.
+We have performed DPD simulations of our virus model with $N_s=30$ peplomers using two configurations, that is, a symmetric configuration where the spacing between peplomers is uniform, together with the experimentally observed distribution reported by Yu et al. \cite{Yu}.
 In both cases, $D_r$ increases with $Pe$, although the Yu-based configuration shows a steeper growth, as illustrated in Fig. \ref{alpha}.
 Interestingly, in the diffusive regime, the symmetric configuration exhibits a slightly higher $D_r$, while in the advective regime, $D_r$ is higher for $N_s^2$.
 This inversion can be explained by the fact that, at high $Pe$, the Yu-based virus model behaves effectively like one with fewer distinct peplomers, since some peplomers lie closer together; the contribution to the rotational dynamics can resemble that of a virus model with fewer peplomers when compared with the symmetric model.
-Nevertheless, the overall differences in $D_{r}$ between the two cases remain small, since the Yu-based virus model still keeps an approximately homogeneous distribution of peplomers on the viral surface.
+Nevertheless, the overall differences in $D_{r}$ between the two cases remain small, since the Yu-based virus model still maintains an approximately homogeneous distribution of peplomers on the viral surface.